grepdisc/withkindness/_posts/2019-09-19-A-Love-Letter-To-SF.md

   - Personal
 ---

 I spent my 20's following passions while trying to please others.
-I followed a proscribed path that kept my mind stimulated and my financial-future secure.
+I followed a prescribed path that kept my mind stimulated and my financial-future secure.

 I spent my 30's bushwhacking in the wilderness of many paths.
 I found inside myself a new openness to listening and allowing my path to be revealed.